anhbiphan/CSGO_Win_Probability/README.md

 #### Goals
 - The goal of the project is to  prediction which team will win from a match.
-We will be using match history to collect wins and loses.
-We will also rate the team based on their win/lose.
-After obtaning the win/lose rating and ranking of teams, we can then predict game outcomes for matches.
+I will be using match history to collect wins and losses.
+I will also rate the team based on their win/loss.
+After obtaning the win/lose rating and ranking of teams, I can then predict game outcomes for matches.

 ## Project Findings:
 - Based on rank and win/lose the models have a hard time predicting the correct winners.
 Situations where lower ranked teams beating higher ranked teams were incorrectly predicted.